 (3) dating violence, as that term is defined by Section 71.0021.

 This Texas law broadly construes “family violence” to cover more than just violence by family members.
-People who are dating or had previously dated3 the defendant can be considered family violence victims, and even people who were roommates or former roommates4 of the defendant can be considered family violence victims, and such a finding can be used to enhance the charge to Assault Family Violence.
+People who are dating the accused or who had previously dated the accused can all be considered family violence victims, and even people who were roommates or former roommates of the defendant can be considered family violence victims.
+Any such finding can be used to enhance the standard assault charge to Assault Family Violence.

 In addition to having a fine imposed and having a conviction permanently on your criminal record, a Class C assault conviction with a finding of family violence can have other ramifications, including: